lazzurs/lazzurs.github.io/_posts/2020-02-19-packer-app-image-part-1.markdown

 [Packer][packer] that is configured with all of the security hardening and any other custom configuration we need in all of our images that I wrote about [here][packer-base-image-post] and then build on this image for each application.

-The application will be built via CI ([Jenkins][jenkins] in our case) and then once the application is built it will be packaged into an AMI via [Packer][packer].
+The application will be built via CI, [Jenkins][jenkins] in our case, and then once the application is built it will be packaged into an AMI via [Packer][packer].
 This AMI can then be used in the autoscaling groups to automatically spin up the image.